 Finally, there is fairly robust error-checking to protect against typographical errors in the attribute values that need to match up for all this to work.
 Also, there is a check that the @xml:id are unique.
 But all this checking happens at processing-time, not at the validation step.
 Any suggestions for improvements that make these checks even more robust are welcome.

-With numbering schemes for divisions, theorems, figures, equations, and citations, along with nine different text styles, plus variants, per-cross-reference settings, and text overrides, there are a lot of combinations.
-Likely you can create some fairly ugly cross-references.
+With distinct numbering schemes for divisions, theorems, figures, equations, and citations, along with nine different text styles for a cross-reference, plus variants, per-cross-reference settings, and text overrides, there is a huge supply of combinations.
+Likely you can create some really ugly cross-references.
 Use the flexibility sensibly.